hrektts/CarND-Traffic-Sign-Classifier-Project/README.md

 ###Data Set Summary & Exploration

-The code for this step is contained in the second and the third code cell of the IPython notebook.
+The code for this step is contained in the second to fourth code cell of the IPython notebook.

 I used the numpy library to calculate summary statistics of the traffic signs data set: